miguelgonpam/Draco-Files/README.md

 # Draco-Files
-Python tool for file encryption and decryption
+Python tool for file encryption and decryption.
+More steps to follow inside the program.

 # INSTALLATION
 ```